kostaslbc/Rc-planes-live-map/README.md

 2.Double Click the esp32_File_1.bat for plane 1.This will flash the esp32 board for 1st plane.

 3.Double Click the esp32_File_2.bat for plane 2.This will flash the esp32 board for 2nd plane.
-  Only two planes permmited at the moment.
+  Only two planes permited at the moment.

 # Photos